Blackburn Rovers will ply their trade in the third tier of English football for the first time in 37 years despite a last day victory over Brentford.

 Chants of 'come on Bristol' echoed from the 1600 Roverites as the visitors looked for further goals.
 Fellow subs Lucas Joao and Emnes, along with Darragh Lenihan all saw efforts, whilst Elliott Bennett saw a late strike tipped over.

-But it wasn't about what was happening at Griffin Park, it was the results elsewhere that condemned Rovers to their fate.
+But it wasn't about what was happening at Griffin Park, it was the results elsewhere that ultimately condemned Rovers to their fate.

 BRENTFORD: Bentley, Dean (c), Yennaris, Kerschbaumer (sub McCormack 65 mins), Sawyers, Clarke, Vibe, Jota, Barbet, Field (sub Bjelland 64 mins), Canos (sub Jozefzoon 87 mins).